 What Should Doctors Know About Legal Incapacity?

-I am the social worker at a medical clinic and our doctors are frequently told by patients that their lawyer, neurologist, or someone else , told them to have the PCP determine capacity and invoke the power of attorney, or other document.
+I am the social worker at a medical clinic and our doctors are frequently told by patients that their lawyer, neurologist, or someone else told them to have the PCP determine capacity and invoke the power of attorney or other document.
 You seemed very clear that the MD is not the best person to determine capacity (for anything but health care proxy I assume) because of the different standards and circumstances.
 Is there a one or two paragraph description of this that I can share with our MDs.
 This is a common situation that often arises in very stressful MD appointments.
 It would be helpful for our doctors to have a simple understanding of the legal process involved in determining capacity.
 That way the docs are not all saying different things to our patients.

 While legal capacity can be informed by medical information and diagnosis, it is not usually a medical judgment.
 (At least one exception involves health care proxies in Massachusetts which are invoked by a medical determination of incapacity.)
 In your question, you actually raise the issue of capacity to “invoke” legal documents, while lawyers are mostly concerned with legal capacity to “execute” legal documents.

-Addressing the latter issue first, there is no bright line between legal capacity and incapacity.
+Addressing the latter issue first, there is no clear line between legal capacity and incapacity.
 Someone in decline isn’t legally competent one day and legally incompetent for all matters the next (except in the case of a sudden decline due to stroke or other medical incident).
 Capacity may fluctuate from day to day or even during a day.
-In addition, the law requires different levels of capacity for different documents, for instance requiring a greater level of capacity to sign a contract than to execute a will.
+In addition, the law requires different levels of capacity for different documents—for instance, it requires a greater level of capacity to sign a contract than to execute a will.
 Finally, the likelihood that a document will be challenged in effect raises the level of capacity required.
 A will giving your estate to your paramour will more likely be challenged than one giving everything to your spouse.
 Whether a client has capacity to sign a legal document must ultimately be decided by the lawyer supervising that signing.
 The lawyer’s judgment in this regard can definitely be informed by information supplied by the doctor about the client’s medical condition.
 But the ultimate decision is the lawyer’s, not the doctor’s.

 With these standards in mind, a physician should be able to make a reliable judgment as to a patient’s legal capacity.